The History and Evolution of Bulletproof Glass

 According to the recent Technavio’s analyst report, the global bulletproof glass market is expected to grow by 9.5% during 2016-2020 and expand to nearly $4 billion USD.
 With the constantly growing and evolving market, INKAS® is committed to offering its clients an unprecedented level of security.
 It wouldn’t be possible without the predecessors of the industry.

-From Military to Museums
+From Defense to Museums

-The quick evolution of bulletproof glass leads to its popularity in commercial and military use.
+The quick evolution of bulletproof glass leads to its popularity in commercial and defensive use.
 The development of thicker and more durable versions of bulletproof glass that were installed in gas masks, trucks and transportation vehicles to protect soldiers on the battlefield.
 Due to its high cost, personal vehicles with ballistic glass were only affordable to criminals and the upper class.
 One of the most famous uses of bulletproof glass began in 1981 when the vehicle of Pope John Paul II was outfitted with this protective material; the move was prompted by an assassination attempt that occurred in May of that year.

 The Musée du Louvre decided to put the Mona Lisa behind bulletproof glass after it was attacked by acid and rocks in 1956.
-Since then, it has been protected while in the museum as well as when travelling to galleries around the world.
+Since then, it has been protected while in the museum as well as when traveling to galleries around the world.
 The bulletproof glass saved the painting when it was attacked in 1974 and 2009.

 First Official US Patent